robertdebock/ansible-role-selinux/README.md

 Role Variables
 --------------

-- selinux_state: What should selinux be set to, either enabled or disabled. [default: enabled]
+- selinux_state: What should selinux be set to, either enforcing, permissive or disabled. [default: enforcing]
+- selinux_policy: The policy to use, only targeted is supported.

 Dependencies
 ------------